w3f/polkadot-wiki/docs/learn-auction.md

 contracts to participate.

-Candle auctions allow everyone to always know the states of the bid, but not when the auction will be determined to have "ended."
+Candle auctions allow everyone to always know the states of the bid, but not when the auction will be determined to have ended.
 This helps to ensure that bidders are willing to bid their true bids early.
-Otherwise, they might find themselves in the situation that the auction was determined to have "ended" before they even bid.
+Otherwise, they might find themselves in the situation that the auction was determined to have ended before they even bid.

-## How it's used in Polkadot
+## Polkadot Implementation

 Polkadot will use a _random beacon_ based on the VRF that's used also in other places of the protocol.
-The VRF will provide the base of the randomness, which will retroactively determine the "end-time" of the auction.
+The VRF will provide the base of the randomness, which will retroactively determine the end-time of the auction.

-When an account bids, they can place bids for any of the available periods or ranges in a slot.
-However, if a parachain (with the same STF) bids then that parachain must bid on a continuous period or range to the one they already occupy.
-They will not be able to bid for an overlapping slot (no multiples of the same parachain at the same time) and they will not be able to bid for a future slot if there is a gap in between.
-In the case a parachain is rebooted after having already reached the conclusion of its slot duration, it will need to be started again from a new genesis (which could be snapshot of all the old state) and will need to be bid from an external account.

 The slot durations are capped to 2 years and divided into 6-month periods.
 Parachains may lease a slot for any contiguous range of the slot duration.
 Parachains may lease more than one slot over